ChromeBee/Hall-Effect-Sensor-CAD-Mouse-Spacemouse/Smaller Case/README.md

 <p>The internal mechanism remains unchanged.
 The only changes are to the knob and the case and the buttons (1mm longer).
 I have also hollowed out the knob cap more, though I'm still using the original version.</p>
 <h2> Is it worth it?</h2>
 <p>Good question.
-I can't detect any major improvement so if you are happy with the original version, I wouldn't change it.
+I can't detect any major improvement with the movement so if you are happy with the original version, I wouldn't change it.
-If you fancy a smaller version, then why not try this.</p>
+If you fancy a smaller version, this is only 6.25mm smaller but why not try it.
+It only costs the price of the filament and 4 brass heat press inserts.</p>